-You will be taught everything there is to know about company culture, and be provided with private consultation sessions working directly with our founder and culture specialist Lizzie Benton.
+You will be taught everything there is to know about company culture, and be provided with private coaching sessions on your company culture vision.

 When starting a business we automatically skip to creating visions of what we’d like it to look and be like, bypassing the question of how we get there!
 Working closely with Lizzie at Liberty Mind has certainly helped us answer questions relating to company values and workplace flexibility.
 Lizzie’s has provided a really understanding approach to all of this, applying her knowledge and experience in a bespoke way that works for Pivot Search.
 Lizzie’s approach has helped up formulate company values that run consistently through the business and a flexible working structure that employees love!

 The journey has been thoroughly enjoyable and informative; throughout Lizzie has ensured we understand the mechanics behind the decisions we make.
 The ongoing support is invaluable with Lizzie interested to hear progress updates and making herself available to discuss positive changes.
 Something Lizzie prepares you for well is that not everything works first time; she encourages constant reviews and making changes to get the formula right!